d-chambers/waverave/writeup/writeup.md

 `make_scaling_stuff.py` - A simple python script to make markdown tables and plot of the strong and weak scaling.

 ## Testing
 There are approximately 30 tests which can be run using the `tests.sh` script.
-These include some simple unit tests as well as a few end2end tests.
+These include some simple unit tests as well as a few end-to-end tests.
 One test ensures the serial version of the code outputs the same results as the MPI version for nodes from 1 to 4, so we are confident the serial code behaves the same as the parallel code.

 In order to visualize the output, we plotted the wave simulation at various snapshots: